-The DC threshold performs a second function, by ensuring that the RF background detected by the system does not creep above a desirable level.
+The DC (directional clear) threshold performs a second function, by ensuring that the RF background detected by the system does not creep above a desirable level.
 For this, we have an integrator on the circuit board with a 10 second time constant so that if the signal spends a significant (tunable) fraction of time above (lower voltage than) the DC threshold level, the shutter will be forced closed with a special code (9998), updating the condition once per second.
 Simultaneously, any detected airplane will be tagged with the DIREC SAT condition, for additional diagnostic information and further assurance that the shutter will remain closed in this condition.

-The level at which the system triggers is set by the "BACKGROUND SAT" potentiometer on the front panel.
+The duty cycle at which the system triggers is set by the "BACKGROUND SAT" potentiometer on the front panel.
 The value can be monitored on the front-panel BNC by the same name.
 If it reads 1 V, for instance, then if the signal spends more than 20% (1 out of 5 V) of its time seeing more power than the DC threshold, the background saturation flag gets set, and the shutter closes.
-At UCSD, the background levels measured about 1.95 V, with approximately 25 mV RMS.
-Thus if DC is set to 1.8 V, we require a 6- σ excursion to cross DC.
+On a typical unit, the background levels measure about 1.95 V, with approximately 25 mV RMS.
+Thus if DC is set to 1.8 V, we require a $6-\sigma$ excursion to cross DC.
 And if the SAT level is 1 V, it would have to spend 20% of its time with more power than this, which should not happen unless something is wrong.
-Even in the presence of tons of signal traffic, we do not exceed this criterion when DC is set to 1.8 V.
+Even in the presence of tons of signal traffic, we do not exceed this criterion when DC is set to 1.8 V. The function may be tested by moving DC up toward 2.0 V. At some point, the background saturation condition will trip and close the shutter.